bartmachielsen/python-boilerpipe/README.md

 A python wrapper for [Boilerpipe](http://code.google.com/p/boilerpipe/), an excellent Java library for boilerplate removal and fulltext extraction from HTML pages.

+## NOTE
+This fork contains a prepackaged boilerpipe version that is the latest version from the google repo.
+This fixes the problem with the getImages function.

 ## Configuration